Just imagine being able to write a 2000-word perfect blog in 2 hours.

 A recent report by Trapit revealed that 57% of marketers share 10 or more pieces of content per day to properly engage their target audience.
 That’s huge.

 Content curation has lots of benefits.
-According to Curata, 80% of marketers share third-party content in order to improve company visibility on the web.
+According to Curata, 80% of marketers share third-party content in order to improve company visibility on the web and in social media.

 However, if you want to stand out, you’ve got to add a more human touch, says Content Curation Marketing.